kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.1.2 has been released!** With support for IPv6, more fine-grained control over circuit breaker policies, bug fixes, and more! &mdash; [Get Started](/install/)
+**Kuma 1.1.2 has been released!** With 19 new observability charts, IPv6 support improvements, performance tuning and more! &mdash; [Get Started](/install/)

 :::